balena-labs-projects/project-template/README.md

 ```
 env:
-  BALENA_APP: maggie0002/test-block
+  BALENA_APP: maggie0002/test-fleet
 ```

-Finally, push a tag to the repository in semver format (i.e. `0.0.1`) to trigger a deployment.

-> Tags are the recommended means of pushing builds, as the default `deploy-to-balena-action` action requires accessing a GitHub secret that is only available when creating a PR from a branch on the GitHub repository.
-Users looking to contribute by creating PRs from forks will experiences errors about the `BALENA_TOKEN` being missing.
-Labs is seeking community contribution and ownership of projects, making these barriers significant.

 By default `BALENA_API_KEY` is used from the org wide GitHub secrets.
-If you are not using the default deploy mechanisms and need a custom API key, replace `BALENA_API_KEY` in `.github/workflows/deploy-to-balena.yml` with your own secret.
+If you are not using the default deploy mechanisms for your GitHub Org and need a custom API key then replace `BALENA_API_KEY` in `.github/workflows/deploy-to-balena.yml` with your own secret or add a secret at the [GitHub repo level](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ## 4. Deploy to GitHub Container Registry